hund-studio/server-tools/docs/README.md

 Nice to have:

+- Before certificate issue it should check if DNS are pointed correctly
 - At some point the entire package could be bundled and shipped as a command line tool without the need of cloning the repository
 - A way to retrieve a specific nginx source code version without adding it to the repository
+- Some custom html messages/templates for default/non-working applications

 Not on our list: